JohnPaulinePineda/Portfolio_Project_48/docs/index.md

 ### 1.6.3 Rectified Linear Unit Activation Function <a class="anchor" id="1.6.3"></a>

 [Backpropagation](https://link.springer.com/book/10.1007/978-0-387-84858-7) and [Weight Update](https://link.springer.com/book/10.1007/978-0-387-84858-7), in the context of an artificial neural network, involve the process of iteratively adjusting the weights of the connections between neurons in the network to minimize the difference between the predicted and the actual target responses.
 Input data is fed into the neural network, and it propagates through the network layer by layer, starting from the input layer, through hidden layers, and ending at the output layer.
 At each neuron, the weighted sum of inputs is calculated, followed by the application of an activation function to produce the neuron's output.
 Once the forward pass is complete, the network's output is compared to the actual target output.
 The difference between the predicted output and the actual output is quantified using a loss function, which measures the discrepancy between the predicted and actual values.
 Common loss functions for classification tasks include cross-entropy loss.
 During the backward pass, the error is propagated backward through the network to compute the gradients of the loss function with respect to each weight in the network.
 This is achieved using the chain rule of calculus, which allows the error to be decomposed and distributed backward through the network.
 The gradients quantify how much a change in each weight would affect the overall error of the network.
 Once the gradients are computed, the weights are updated in the opposite direction of the gradient to minimize the error.
 This update is typically performed using an optimization algorithm such as gradient descent, which adjusts the weights in proportion to their gradients and a learning rate hyperparameter.
 The learning rate determines the size of the step taken in the direction opposite to the gradient.
 These steps are repeated for multiple iterations (epochs) over the training data.
 As the training progresses, the weights are adjusted iteratively to minimize the error, leading to a neural network model that accurately classifies input data.
+This activation function is commonly used in the output layer for binary classification problems.

+[Activation Functions](https://link.springer.com/book/10.1007/978-0-387-84858-7) play a crucial role in neural networks by introducing non-linearity into the network, enabling the model to learn complex patterns and relationships within the data.
+In the context of a neural network classification model, activation functions are applied to the output of each neuron in the hidden layers to introduce non-linear mappings between the input and output, allowing the network to approximate complex functions and make non-linear decisions.
+Activation functions are significant during model development by introducing non-linearity (without activation functions, the neural network would simply be a series of linear transformations, no matter how many layers it has.
+Activation functions introduce non-linearities to the model, enabling it to learn and represent complex patterns and relationships in the data); propagating back gradients (activation functions help in the backpropagation algorithm by providing gradients that indicate the direction and magnitude of adjustments to the weights during training.
+These gradients are necessary for optimizing the network's parameters through techniques like gradient descent}; and normalizing outputs (activation functions also help in normalizing the output of each neuron, ensuring that it falls within a specific range.
+This normalization prevents the activation values from becoming too large or too small, which can lead to numerical instability or saturation of gradients during training).
+The choice of activation function can significantly impact the performance and training dynamics of a neural network classification model, making it an important consideration during model development.
+Different activation functions have different properties, and selecting the appropriate one depends on factors such as the nature of the problem, the characteristics of the data, and the desired behavior of the network.

+[Rectified Linear Unit Activation Function](https://link.springer.com/book/10.1007/978-0-387-84858-7) transforms a variable by determining the maximum between zero and the given value of the variable.
+The resulting output which ranges from zero to positive infinity is a piecewise linear function that returns zero for negative inputs and the input value for positive inputs.
+It is a simple and computationally efficient method which solves the vanishing gradients problem and accelerates convergence by avoiding saturation to positive values.
+However, it can suffer from dying RELU problem where neurons become inactive (outputs zero) for all inputs during training if large gradients consistently flow through them.
+The curve profile is not zero-centered which can lead to vanishing gradients problem during backpropagation.
+It is also prone to saturation, causing gradients to vanish when the input is too large or too small.
+This activation function is widely used in hidden layers of deep neural networks.

 1. A neural network with the following structure was formulated:
     * <span style="color: #FF0000">Hidden Layer</span> = 3